18argon/sample-data/README.md

 Create a derived [Percona Server](https://www.percona.com/software/mysql-database/percona-server) [docker image](https://hub.docker.com/_/percona/) containing an initialized `test.contacts` table.

-Scripts are provided for:
+Scripts are provided in `docker/` for:

-* `build.sh`: build the docker image
+* `./build.sh percona`: build the docker image
-* `run.sh`: create/start a container from the new image
+* `./run.sh percona`: create/start a container from the new image
-* `teardown.sh`: stop the container and remove the container/image
+* `./teardown.sh percona`: stop the container and remove the container/image

 After `build.sh` and `run.sh`, you can connect to Percona Server on `localhost:3306` with `test`/`test` or `root`/`root`.